eraofchaos/eraofchaos.github.io/heroes/Jenova.md

  **Specialty:** Unicorn Maiden

-      Under Jenova's leadership, the Unicorn upgrades to Unicorn King.
+ **Specialty Desc:** Under Jenova's leadership, the Unicorn upgrades to Unicorn King.
 Its attacking and dodging abilities are greatly improved.

  **Mana base:** 20